 4. Use the simplified method or the coherent gravity method for internal stability calculations.

-5. Include a live load surcharge of 250 psf (12.0 kPa) unless the backfill above the wall is sloped steeper than 4H:1V.
+5. Include a live load surcharge of 250 psf unless the backfill above the wall is sloped steeper than 4H:1V.
 Include a live load surcharge even if there is an approach slab at the bridge abutment.

 6. Assume a water level within the reinforced soil at the invert elevation of the drainage pipe.